 Critics disagreed.
 They argued there was no comparison as salt was a food and boracic acid was a drug.
 In 1892, Dr. J. Förster, who had conducted several experiments related to boracic acid, maintained that even the “addition of boracic acid to articles of food in far smaller proportions than is customary is injurious to health.”
 The writer of an article titled Food, noted. the “long continued use of the acid is not favourable to good health and … its addition to milk should be prohibited.”

 One thing that caused great fear in Victorians was hydrophobia or canine madness (one of the two historic names for rabies).
 In fact, people of 1800s were so scared of rabies when someone was bitten, sometimes the person committed suicide or other people killed the person because of an irrational fear about what would happen and how the bitten person might behave.
 The fear was not diminished by Victorian papers either.
 They were constantly reporting on deaths caused by rabid dogs.
-For instance, in 1880, in Belfast, one newspaper reported:
+For instance, in 1880, in Belfast, the Portsmouth Evening News reported:

 “Great excitement was occasioned in Belfast yesterday afternoon by a mad dog running through the principal thoroughfare and biting several persons.”